Colin-Fredericks/hx-js/README.md

 How to Implement HXJS in your course
 -----------

-First, download HXJS_Helper.zip, unzip it, and upload all of the things therein to your Files & Uploads section.
+First, download [HXJS_Helper.zip](https://github.com/Colin-Fredericks/hx-js/raw/master/HXJS_Helper.zip) unzip it, and upload all of the things therein to your Files & Uploads section.
 This will let you use...

 * [Video Links](https://github.com/Colin-Fredericks/edx-video-augments),
 * [Slick](https://kenwheeler.github.io/slick/)-style image sliders,
 * [intro.js](https://github.com/usablica/intro.js) text-based walkthroughs with some accessibility improvements,
-* The default image for the video links,
 * and underscore.js, just in case we end up wanting it for something.

 Also upload the three files from this repo: